 The pandemic of coronavirus disease 2019 (COVID-19) is caused by a new, highly infectious virus.
 People who contract it may experience a range of symptoms including high temperatures, a sore throat, cough or difficulty breathing.
-The virus spreads from person to person, but good hygiene, physical (social) distancing, ensuring COVID-19 vaccinations are up to date and other measures can help prevent its spread.
+The virus spreads from person to person, but good hygiene, physical (social) distancing and other measures can help prevent its spread.
 Some people who contract COVID-19 may be so ill that they need to be admitted to hospital and may even need intensive care for a prolonged period.
 Frail people over the age of 70, people with intellectual disabilities and other medical conditions are much more likely to experience severe illness and death if they become infected.
-COVID-19 vaccinations have been shown to reduce the risk of severe illness and death.
-Depending on your health status other vaccinations may also be appropriate.
-You should consult your GP on what vaccine options are best for you.